Breastfeeding Information and Support

 Getting a Good Latch at Every Feeding is Important

-To encourage a good latch mothers can:
+To encourage a good latch, you can:

-When a baby is latched well:
+When your baby is latched well:

-- Their mouth will be open wide and their lips are flared
+- Their mouth will be open wide, and their lips are flared

 - Their chin and lower lip will touch the breast first